niiischall/niiischall/README.md

 ## 23 | (he/him).

 - 👔 I currently work as an SDE at [GeekyAnts](https://geekyants.com/).
-- 🌱 I'm deep into learning NextJS, React, React Native for building things for the web/mobile.
+- 🌱 I'm deep into learning Web3, DApps, DAO.
 - 👯 I’m looking to collaborate and learn with other developers.
-- 🥅 2021 Goals: start contributing more to Open Source projects!
+- 🥅 2022 Goals: Build more decentralized apps!
 - ⚡ Fun fact: I once lost $100 in a bet on my favorite football team.
 I still support that team.

 ### Connect with me: